Krill Oil

 3/5 Evidence Score

 Krill oil is extracted from Antarctic krill (Euphausia superba) — small shrimp-like crustaceans that are foundation of Southern Ocean food web.
-Distinguished from fish oil by EPA/DHA bound to PHOSPHOLIPIDS (rather than triglycerides) — improving bioavailability and tissue uptake.
-Also contains naturally-occurring ASTAXANTHIN (red carotenoid antioxidant).
+Distinguished from fish oil by EPA/DHA bound to phospholipids (rather than triglycerides) — improving bioavailability and tissue uptake.
+Also contains naturally-occurring astaxanthin (red carotenoid antioxidant).
 Higher cost than fish oil; smaller per-capsule EPA/DHA content; better tolerability and absorption claims.
 Sustainability and ecosystem concerns about Antarctic krill harvesting.

 Studied Dose 1-3 g/day krill oil (providing approximately 200-600 mg EPA+DHA — typically lower than fish oil per capsule, but better absorbed)